 Measurements of the flip-flop's setup, hold, and propagation delays are done using SPICE.
 "Setup" is the minimum amount of time in which the input signal (D) must be stable before the rising edge of the clock and still have the flop operate correctly (i.e. the correct value on D is propagated to the output, Q).
 "Hold" is the minimum amount of time after the rising edge of the clock in which the input signal must be held in one state for that state to be propagated reliably to the output.
 "Propagation" is the delay from the rising edge of the clock input to the change in output.

-The second circuit is a synchronous shift register.
-The shift register is constructed by cascading 2-flip-flops together.
+The second circuit is a synchronous counter.
+The counter is constructed by cascading 2-flip-flops together, along with appropriate 2-input NAND gates to make the counter work properly.